Black Hill Discovery Center

-Black Hill Visitor Center, located in Boyds, Maryland, is the site for Black Hill Nature Programs.
-The Center sits atop a hill overlooking Little Seneca Lake in the 2,000+ acre Black Hill Regional Park.
+Black Hill Discovery Center, located in Boyds, Maryland, sits atop a hill overlooking Little Seneca Lake in the 2,000+ acre Black Hill Regional Park.
 Park Naturalists have explored the area in and around the Lake and have incorporated the best the region has to offer into a wide range of programs, for all ages, in all seasons.
-Program participants can kayak Lake Seneca’s many nooks and crannies looking for beaver, waterfowl and turtles; or, they may learn how ancient peoples survived the changing Piedmont seasons.
+Program participants can kayak Lake Seneca’s many nooks and crannies looking for beaver, waterfowl and turtles; or they may learn how ancient peoples survived the changing Piedmont seasons.
 The littlest ‘naturalists’ can hear stories as they take a ride on the Kingfisher pontoon boat; adults can add birds and butterflies to their life lists as our expert guides point out wildlife hotspots.
-Everyone will enjoy our special annual events, the Bluebirds Forever Festival in May and the wildly popular Monarch Fiesta Day in fall.
-Along with all the above, we offer school programs, Scout adventures and Summer Camps — many exciting ways to bring the wonder of nature to you!
+Along with all the above, Black Hill Discovery Center offers school programs, Scout adventures and Summer Camps — many exciting ways to bring the wonder of nature to you!

 Since 1961, Brookside Nature Center has engaged visitors in fun and meaningful ways, connecting to both the natural and cultural resources of Montgomery County.
 Nestled within 536-acre Wheaton Regional Park, the nature center provides interpretation of the surrounding ecosystems – forest, pond, stream and meadow.
 The nature center building is accessible to all and features live animal exhibits (reptiles/amphibians/fish), the Children’s Discovery Room, observation beehive, and wildlife exhibits.
 On the facility grounds, discover a wooded nature play area, native plant gardens, accessible interpretive boardwalks, 1870s pioneer cabin, and miles of hiking trails.